Plasma cell mastitis

-Plasma cell mastitis is a benign breast condition which represents calcification of inspissated secretions in or immediately adjacent to ectatic benign ducts.
+Plasma cell mastitis is a benign breast condition that represents calcification of inspissated secretions in or immediately adjacent to ectatic benign ducts.
+It is clinically relevant since it shares some clinical, microscopical and macroscopical similarities with breast cancer 5.

-It is thought to represent aseptic inflammation of the breast from extravasation of intraductal secretions into periductal connective tissue.
+It is thought to represent aseptic inflammation with infiltration of plasma cells and lymphocytes in the breast tissue from the extravasation of intraductal secretions into periductal connective tissue 5.

 Plasma cell mastitis has a characteristic appearance.
 Calcifications are thick, linear, rod-like or cigar-shaped.
 Calcifications can be up to 10 mm long.
 They tend to be bilateral, often symmetrical in distribution and oriented with long axes pointing toward the nipple1.
 Branching may sometimes be seen.